 3. Indoor Cycles

-Indoor cycles, or spin cycles, are usually the dominant bikes in gyms these days.
-The reason is simple: They are the best stationary bikes and burn fat like nothing else.
+Indoor cycles, or spin cycles, are usually dominate in gyms these days.
+The reason is simple: They are the best at burning fat like nothing else.

 That is, if you’re willing to put out a lot of energy and ride as hard and fast as you can?

-Indoor cycles often resemble upright bikes, except that the handlebars are stationary and much farther forward.
+Indoor cycles often resemble uprights, except that the handlebars are stationary and much farther forward.
 Indoor cycles are often referred to as spin bikes.

 With the forward handlebars, you shift your body forward and can even stand up to pedal.